vanya857/github/README.md

  •🔫 Gun kills Snake → Gun wins
  •If both the player and computer choose the same option → Draw

-## ✨ Features:
- •Random computer choice
- •User-friendly command-line interface
- •Instant winner declaration
- •Input validation (if implemented)
- •Easy to understand and beginner-friendly code
+## 🎮 Game Rules

+- Snake drinks Water → Snake wins 🐍
+- Water drowns Gun → Water wins 💧
+- Gun kills Snake → Gun wins 🔫
+- If both player and computer choose the same option → Draw

-## 🛠️ Technologies Used:
+## 🛠️ Technologies Used

- •Python 3
+- Python 3
- •random module
+- Random module

 ## ▶️ How to Run:
  1. Make sure Python 3 is installed on your system.